gileadekelvin/nome-de-bebe/README.md

-# Nome de Bebê
+# Nome do Bebê

 This project will help you to decide your next baby name!
-Nome de bebê means baby's name in portuguese.
+Nome do bebê means baby's name in portuguese.

 ### About the language